Market Analysts see Ocugen Inc. [OCGN] gaining to $3.50. Time to buy?

 Sponsored

-The stocks have a year to date performance of -56.55 percent and weekly performance of 15.29 percent.
-The stock has been moved at -55.17 percent over the last six months.
-The stock has performed 25.06 percent around the most recent 30 days and changed -33.78 percent over the most recent 3-months.
+Over the last 12 months, OCGN stock dropped by -78.83%.
+The one-year Ocugen Inc. stock forecast points to a potential upside of 85.13.
+The average equity rating for OCGN stock is currently 2.00, trading closer to a bullish pattern in the stock market.

-If compared to the average trading volume of 7.62M shares, OCGN reached to a volume of 3936375 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $145.96 million, with 225.52 million shares outstanding and 215.47 million shares in the current float.
+Compared to the average trading volume of 7.81M shares, OCGN stock reached a trading volume of 8040312 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here’s what leading stock market gurus have to say about Ocugen Inc. [OCGN]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for OCGN shares is $3.90 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on OCGN stock is a recommendation set at 2.00.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.